ag143/workshop/Az Fundamentals/notes_remark_AzFundamental.md

 - ~~VM data disk. this adds additional capacity on only VM, and is not for a shared storage solution.~~

 You have set up four virtual machines and are implementing traffic control with a public load balancer.
 What do you need to configure in order to transfer all Remote Desktop Protocol (RDP) connections to only one virtual machine?
-- Inbound NAT rules. (use a load balancer to create inbound NAT rules to port traffic from a particular port on a particular front-end IP address to a another port on another backend instance in your virtual network)
+- Inbound NAT rules.
+(Network Address Translation. use a load balancer to create inbound NAT rules to port traffic from a particular port on a particular front-end IP address to a another port on another backend instance in your virtual network)

 Which file type do you need to use to copy files into your storage account using the Azure Import / Export service?
 - CSV file.
 (The Azure Import / Export service can securely import large amounts of data into Azure Blob Storage and Azure Files by sending disk drives to your Azure datacenter.  )